Q. What is an Orofacial Myofunctional Disorder (OMD)?

 Q. Are materials included?

-A. Yes, all materials are provided at no charge at the time of the initial evaluation appointment.
+A. Yes, materials are provided at no charge at the time of the initial evaluation.
 Patients may need to purchase some small food items for use during therapy.
 Patients are asked to bring the provided materials to each appointment.

 Q. How much does treatment cost?